DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

-Your podiatric doctor considers many factors like your general health, heredity, your symptoms and the severity of your neuroma to determine the course of treatment.
-There are non-surgical treatments for neuroma, as well as surgical procedures to treat it.
+Your podiatric doctor considers many factors like your general health, foot type, your symptoms and the severity of your neuroma to determine the course of treatment.
+There are non-surgical treatments for neuroma, as well as surgical procedures.
 Most conservative treatments are directed at eliminating or decreasing your pain and symptoms.
 For example:

 - Wearing proper fitting shoes with good support

 - Modifying your activities to reduce stress on the ball of your feet

 - Wearing wide shoes that give your toes more room

 - Wearing shoes with additional cushion

 - Losing weight to reduce pressure on balls of the feet